yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Truncate the text to the specified length and return it:

 - `text` - Required, the text to be truncated, which is a string
-- `max` - Required, the maximum length of the text, which is a integer
+- `max` - Required, the maximum length of the text, which is an integer

 ### `mime_valid(mime)`